jekymin8232/vitalguardai-com/README.md

 ## Even John D. Rockefeller, once the richest man in the world, could not overcome the passage of time. ##
 **What matters most is leaving behind systems that genuinely benefit human civilization.
 Black-box AI may make life more convenient for humanity, but that does not necessarily make it a benevolent system.
 White-box AI may not always maximize convenience, but it has the potential to become a life-saving and genuinely beneficial system.
 In the end, what matters most is leaving behind systems that truly help humanity.**

+**Black-box AI can be seen as a form of technological greed.
+It demands more data centers, more money, and ever-increasing amounts of resources.
+Humanity must learn to coexist with both people and the planet.
+Humans cannot possess everything.
+We must live alongside animals, nature, and countless other forms of life in balance and coexistence.**